microsoft/live-share/docs/use/vscode.md

 In addition, each collaborator can navigate to any file in the shared project.
 This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

-> **Tip:** As a host, you can change which files guests can see in the file explorer and even prevent guests from ever seeing certain files.
-As a guest, you may not see certain files as a result.
+> **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
+As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 Further, to better allow you to highlight where problems might exist or convey ideas, selections are also visible to all guests.